rtuason-zz/Daily-Show-Bot/README.md

 ## Links / Sample Output

+**Note: While the Wikipedia URLs below appear broken, clicking the real links provided by Flask in the browser work fine.

 #### /date/\<date\> ####
 Given a properly formatted date (e.g. 10-21-03), the bot presents the guest(s) for that day, what their occupation is, other dates in which they appeared on The Daily Show, and a Wikipedia URL for learning more about them.
 For example, the input "/date/11-18-99" gives us: